deepakkum21/Java-Spring-Boot-Cheat-Sheet/record.md

 # Record

+- A record is a `special kind of class designed to act as a transparent carrier for immutable data`

 ### 1.Immutability

 - Once an object of a record is created, `the components (fields) cannot be changed.
 They are implicitly final`.